Curious about Marie?

 If you could have any super power for the day, which would you choose?

+I’d want to have telepathy, or, at the least, be empathic.
 As a writer, I’m always trying to figure people out.
-So, it makes sense that I’d go for mind reading abilities.
+So, it makes sense that I’d go for a mind-reading ability.

 Do you have a favorite genre to write in – and why?